nivilwilsonp/netflix/README.md

 # Netflix Clone

 A Netflix-style web application built with **React** and **Vite**.
-This project demonstrates a modern front-end setup with responsive UI, routing, and API integration for movie/TV data.
+This project demonstrates a modern front-end setup with responsive UI, routing, and API integration for movie/TV data.Built with React ⚛️ and JavaScript

 ---